 Mark served as managing partner of Hahn & Hessen from 2010 to July 2021, when the firm combined with the national law firm Thompson Coburn, which has more than 400 attorneys and seven offices nationwide.
 Admitted to practice before the U.S. Supreme Court and the U.S. Court of Appeals for the Second and Third Circuits, Mark is a member of the New York State and American Bar Associations.

 Paul Rome is CEO of Paul Rome and Associates, LLC (“PRAL”), an accounts receivable management company which maximizes the recoverability of the accounts receivable of companies with declining sales or those looking for new financing.
 An expert in the liquidation of accounts receivable, Paul works with companies in Chapter 11, Chapter 7, Receivership, and Assignment for the Benefit of Creditors (ABC) situations.

-Paul is President of the New York Institute of Credit and serves on the Executive Board of the New Jersey Chapter of the Turnaround Management Association.
+Paul also serves on the Executive Board of the New Jersey Chapter of the Turnaround Management Association.
 He is a past member of the American Bankruptcy Institute and Commercial Law League of America.

 NYIC Treasurer/VP Finance